Digit112/Sort-Visualizations/README.md

 - Go into render.py, change synchronyFileIn to the value of synchronyFileOut that was used for the previous render (synchrony.txt by default).
 - Change synchronyFileOut to something else, an empty string works fine.
 - Set logFileName to sublog.txt
-- Change audioOutName to something else or an empty string, this prevents overwriting the previous audio.
 - rerun render.py

-You can create the synchronous video with ffmpeg:
+You can create the synchronous video with FFmpeg:
 ```
 ffmpeg -i out/%03d.png out_sync.mp4
 ```